tienvx/composer-downloads-plugin/README.md

 ## Configuration: Defaults

-You may set default values for downloaded files using the `*` entry.
+You may set default properties for all downloads.
+Place them under `*`, as in:

 ```json
 {